The Station nightclub fire: NIST report

-A National Institute of Standards and Technology (NIST) investigation of the fire under the authority of the National Construction Safety Team Act, using computer simulations with FDS and a mockup of the stage area and dance floor, concluded that a fire sprinkler system would have contained the fire long enough to give everyone time to exit safely.
-The Station, which was built in 1946, was exempt from a sprinkler requirement in the state fire code through a grandfather clause, which stated that buildings constructed before 1976 were not required to have a sprinkler system.
+The National Institute of Standards and Technology (NIST) investigated the fire under the authority of the National Construction Safety Team Act.
+Using computer simulations with FDS and a mockup of the stage area and dance floor, the investigation concluded that a fire sprinkler system would have contained the fire long enough to give everyone time to exit safely.
 The NIST report was released on March 3, 2005, and was made available in two parts on June 30, 2005.

+At various times it has been reported that The Station, built in 1946, was exempt from the requirement for a sprinkler system by virtue of a grandfather clause that existed in Rhode Island fire code at the time of the fire.

+Shortly after the fire, Rhode Island lawmakers passed the Comprehensive Fire Safety Act of 2003, which abolished the grandfather clause and required the owners of all older buildings to install sprinkler systems in their facilities.

 Grand jury investigation

 An investigation of the fire by a Rhode Island state grand jury was started by then-Rhode Island Attorney General Patrick Lynch on February 26, 2003.
 On December 9, 2003, the grand jury announced indictments against Station owners Jeffrey and Michael Derderian and Jack Russell's Great White road manager Daniel M. Biechele.
 The three were each charged with 100 counts of involuntary manslaughter with criminal negligence and 100 counts of involuntary manslaughter in violation of a misdemeanor.
-West Warwick fire marshal Denis Larocque was not charged by the grand jury, as Lynch had cited a state law that prevented charges against fire marshals without proof of bad faith.
+West Warwick fire marshal Denis Larocque was not charged by the grand jury, as a state law prevented charges against fire marshals without proof of bad faith.
 The grand jury also did not return charges against the band's lead singer, Jack Russell.

-Lynch told 48 Hours that his investigation found that the fire spread quickly due to the foam the Derderians had installed in The Station's walls and ceilings as a response to noise complaints.
+Lynch told 48 Hours that his investigation found that the fire spread quickly due to the foam the Derderians installed in The Station's walls and ceilings in response to noise complaints.
 The lack of usable exits was also a factor, as was the inward door Larocque had found and asked to be removed.
-Jeffrey Derderian said the door was also installed due to noise, and they had removed it as asked, but sometimes re-installed it if the venue was going to be loud that night, and the band used it to escape the building during the fire.
+Jeffrey Derderian said the door was also installed due to noise, and they had removed it as asked, but sometimes re-installed it if the venue was going to be loud, and the band used it to escape the building during the fire.
 Michael Derderian told 48 Hours that it was "Undisputable" [sic] that the building's use of flammable packing foam instead of flame retardant sound foam was the cause of the fire's spread, but the brothers claimed that they had ordered sound foam and had received the packing foam instead.